How to Handle Transpositions in Your Opening Repertoire

 - Patch gaps immediately in your files.

-Analyze your own games:
+Analyse your own games:

 - Import recent games after tournaments or online runs.
+See how to analyse your games to improve your repertoire.

 - Check if you steered into prepared lines or missed chances.